ipfs/ipfs-docs/docs/concepts/nodes.md

 - JS-ipfs nodes remain connected to the libp2p swarm ports of all preload nodes by having preload nodes on the bootstrap list.
 - Often on the same _server_ as a [delegate routing node](#delegate-routing), though both the delegate routing service and preload service are addressed differently.
 This is done by having different multiaddrs that resolve to the same machine.
 View their configurations for more details: [preload config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L36-L39), [delegate config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L14-L17)
 - Preload nodes are in the default JS-IPFS configuration as bootstrap nodes, so they will maintain libp2p swarm connections to them at all times.
-    - They are [configured](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L29-L39) as regular bootstrap nodes but have the string 'preload' in their multiaddrs.
+    - They are [configured](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L29-L39) as regular bootstrap nodes, but have the string 'preload' in their multiaddrs.

 Limitations of a preload node: